doughphunghus/7d2dModlets/Khelldon-GetHorny/README.md

 **Description:**
 # Get Horny!
 Horns for vehicles
-This Modlet adds custom horns to the vehicles in game.
+This modlet adds custom horns to the vanilla vehicles in game.

+Details:
+- Each vanilla vehicle has a different horn sound.